hiimvincent/poke-battle-sim/README.md

 ## Credit

-This package was created and is managed by Vincent Johnson.
+This package was originally created and managed by Vincent Johnson.

 References used during development: